kuock0129/3D-Archi-Viewer/README.md

 4. Hover over rooms to see detailed information.

 ## JSON File Format
 The JSON file should contain an array of floors, each with an array of rooms.
 Each room should have a shape defined by coordinates, a type, an ID, and a name.
+The example is in the `example/` folder.

 Example:

 ```json
 {